MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

 Click here for details about the pump station improvements.
 This project will help to ensure the pump station operates safely and efficiently to protect public health, water quality, and the environment.

-Construction is anticipated to be completed by December 2019.
+Construction is anticipated to be completed by early December 2019.

 Typical work hours are 7 a.m. to 6 p.m.
 Monday through Friday, with construction the same hours on Saturday as needed.

 The project recently completed a successful seven-day test of the new pumping system.
 The upgraded pump station is now running on new equipment.
-The new generator, which will provide standby power in an emergency, is expected to be operating within the next two months; meanwhile, a temporary generator will continue to operate.
+The new generator, which will provide standby power in an emergency, is expected to be operating within the next month; meanwhile, a temporary generator will continue to operate when needed.

 The City's contractor, Stettler Supply Company, continues to work on-site at the Fremont Pump Station.
-Over the next two months, the contractor will focus on the following activities:
+Over the next month, the contractor will focus on the following activities:

 If you would like more information about the project or have questions and concerns you’d like to discuss, please call or email: